dotnet/designs/accepted/2020/workloads/workload-resolvers.md

 The bulk of functionality from workloads will be contained in workload "packs", which will be the unit of delivery for workloads.
 This will include MSBuild targets and tasks.
 The assets from the packs will be laid out under the dotnet root folder, probably in `packs/<Pack ID>/<Pack Version>` or a similar folder.

 Workloads will also provide a manifest package which describes which packs are necessary for which workloads.
-The manifest will specify the name and version for each pack that is available for a given .NET SDK release band, as well as which packs are required for each logical workload.
+The manifest will specify the name and version for each pack that is available for a given .NET SDK feature band, as well as which packs are required for each logical workload.
 The manifest for workloads will be present even when the workloads it describes are not installed.

 ### Workload Manifest Targets Files

 In addition to the manifest file itself (likely in json format), the workload manifest package will include a `WorkloadManifest.targets` file which should import the necessary .targets files from the workload pack if a project depends on the workload.
 The `WorkloadManifest.targets` files from all workload manifests will be imported into all projects that use Microsoft.NET.Sdk.

-The `WorkloadManifest.targets` should use MSBuild Sdk imports to import .targets files from an workload pack.
+The `WorkloadManifest.targets` should use MSBuild Sdk imports to import .targets files from a workload pack.
 This should be done conditionally based on properties that determine whether the workload should be used.
 For example, the Android workload manifest targets file might look like this:

 ```xml
 <Import Project="Sdk.targets" Sdk="Xamarin.Android.Sdk"